Shine Lawyers Main Logo

 Superannuation and Disability Insurance

-If you are unable to work due to illness or injury you might be entitled to benefits through your superannuation or other insurance policies.
+If you can’t work due to your illness or injury, caused by an accident in construction you might also be entitled to benefits through your superannuation or other insurance policies.
 We recommend speaking to one of our experts for a quick, obligation-free analysis of your situation to determine your rights and ability to make a claim.

 Learn more about Superannuation and Disability Insurance Claims

-How Shine can help
+How Shine can help with your workers' compensation claim

-We have helped thousands of Australians right wrong and access more than $1 billion per year in entitlements and compensation through our expert services.
+We have helped thousands of Australians right wrong and access more than $1 billion in entitlements and compensation through our expert services.

 95% of the cases we represent are settled without the stress of going to court.